Dominic Fritz: Electoral history

+Mayor of Timișoara

 Personal life

 Fritz, who plays piano and cello, has performed with various orchestras and chamber ensembles.
 He also sang in semi-professional choirs, conducted several ensembles, composed choral music and published two CDs with his own compositions in Germany.
 In 2004, he created the Timișoara Gospel Project, initially a gospel choir made up of institutionalized children which over time grew in size and would hold concerts with the Banatul Philharmonic for charitable causes.
 Since 2012 he has been president of the TGP Cultural Association.
 For his commitment to culture, he was awarded the city's diploma of excellence in 2014 at Timișoara City Hall.

-Since 2021, Fritz has been married to Yiran Lin, a Chinese-born UN diplomat.
+Since 2021, Fritz has been married to Yiran Lin, a Chinese-born former UN diplomat.
 Fritz and Lin live in a house in the Elisabetin district of Timișoara.
 They have a daughter together, Maya Luming.

 In addition to his mother tongue, German, Fritz is fluent in Romanian, English, and French.
+In 2024, he applied for Romanian citizenship.

 Fritz is a practicing Roman Catholic.